-Sl.No.
-Name Definition 1 Programme Refers to MCA Degree Programme 2 Course Refers to Theory or Practical course - Data Structures, Data Base Management System, Operating Systems, etc. 3 Head of the Institution Refers to the Principal 4 Directorate of Academics Refers to the authority of the Institution responsible for all (DoA) the academic activities and for the implementation of relevant rules/regulations and audits 5 Controller of Examinations Refers to the authority of the Institution who is (CoE) responsible for all activities of the End Semester Examinations of the Institution 6 Director / Head of the Refers to Director of School or Head of the Department Department concerned 7 University Refers to Anna University, Chennai 8 Institution Refers to Kumaraguru College of Technology, Coimbatore 9 L-T-P-J-C Refers to Lecture, Tutorial, Practical, ProJect and Credits respectively 10 Curriculum Refers to the various components / courses studied in the programme 11 Humanities and Social The courses include English, Human Values and Sciences (HS) Communication skills.
-12 Basic Sciences (BS) Courses like Mathematics.
-13 Professional Core (PC) Courses include the core courses relevant to the programme.
+OLNI: N D. C. Mar SI.No.
+Name Definition 2 Discipline Refers to Branch or Specialization in B.E. / B.Tech.
+Degree Programme, viz., Civil Engineering, Bio Technology, etc. 3 Course Refers to Theory, Practical, embedded, project courses - Mathematics, Physics, Engineering Graphics, etc. 4 Head of the Institution Refers to the Principal 5 Directorate of Refers to the authority of the Institution responsible Academics (DoA) for all the academic activities and for the implementation of relevant rules/regulations and audits 6 Controller of Refers to the authority of the Institution who is Examinations (CoE) responsible for all activities of the End Semester Examinations of the Institution 7 Director / Head of the Refers to Director of School or Head of the Department Department concerned 8 University Refers to Anna University, Chennai 9 Institution Refers to Kumaraguru College of Technology, Coimbatore 10 L-T-P-J-C Refers to Lecture, Tutorial, Practical, ProJect and Credits respectively 11 Curriculum Refers to the various components / courses studied in each programme that provide appropriate outcomes (knowledge, skills and attitude/ behaviour) in the chosen branch of study.
+12 Humanities and Social Courses include English, Professional Ethics and Sciences (HS) Human Values, Communication skills and Environmental Science and Engineering 13 Basic Sciences (BS) Courses include Mathematics, Physics, Chemistry, Biology, etc. 14 Engineering Sciences Courses include Engineering Practices, Engineering (ES) Graphics, Basics of Electrical / Electronics / Mechanical / Computer Engineering, Instrumentation etc. 15 Professional Core (PC) Courses include the core courses relevant to the chosen specialization / branch; (May be split into Hard [no choice] and Soft [with choice], if required) 16 Professional Elective Courses include the elective courses relevant to the (PE) chosen specialization/ programme

-Sl.No.
-Name Definition 14 Professional Elective (PE) Courses include the elective courses relevant to the chosen specialization/ programme 15 Open Electives(OE) Open Elective (OE) courses include the courses which a student can choose from the curriculum of KCT programmes and courses offered by the Departments under the Faculty of Science and Humanities.
+SI.No.
+Name Definition 17 Open Electives(OE) Open Elective (OE) courses include the courses which a student can choose from the curriculum of other B.E. / B. Tech. programmes and courses offered by the Departments under the Faculty of Science and Humanities & Department of management.
 These courses may be offered by internal /external experts.
-16 Project Work(PW) Refers to the 12 credits Capstone project done by a student during the final semester.
-17 eRIDE-Employability Refers to Technical Certification Courses, Internship in Enhancement Courses Industry, and other e-Ride elective courses (RIDE- (EEC) Research-Innovation-Design-Entrepreneurship) 18 Academic Consultative The committee includes Principal, Director / DoA, CoE, Committee (ACC) Director / HoD concerned.
-19 Department Consultative The committee includes Director / HoD(need basis), and a Committee (DCC) few faculty members of the department from various levels
+18 Project Work(PW) Refers to the Capstone project done by a student or a group of students during the final year 19 Academic Consultative The committee includes Principal, Director / DoA, Committee (ACC) CoE, Director / HoD concerned.
+20 Department The committee includes Director / HoD (need basis), Consultative Committee senior faculty member(s) of department from various (DCC) levels, class advisor, Mentor of the students

-4. MCA PROGRAMME OFFERED AT KUMARAGURU COLLEGE OF TECHNOLOGY
+4. UNDER GRADUATE ENGINEERING / TECHNOLOGY PROGRAMMES OFFERED AT KUMARAGURU COLLEGE OF TECHNOLOGY

-KCT offers 3 year (6 Semesters) MCA degree programme affiliated to Anna University, Chennai under Choice Based Credit System (CBCS) for regular students and 2 year (4 semesters) MCA degree programme for lateral-entry students.
+KCT offers 4 year (8 Semesters) B.E. / B.Tech degree programme affiliated to Anna University, Chennai, under Choice Based Credit System (CBCS) for regular students and 3 year (6 semesters) B.E/B.Tech degree programme for lateral-entry students in the following branches of Engineering and Technology as in Table 2.